-Media: Motion capture digital artwork
+Materials: Motion capture digital artwork

 Macro/Micro_Whakapapa is an installation that speaks to First Nation’s perspectives of the world where all matter is understood as lively, relational and interconnected.
 The artwork grew from Smitheram’s collaboration with Māori contemporary dance company, Atamira for the performance Indigenous Stamina in 2019.
 That performance explored the synergies between Indigenous and contemporary interdisciplinary epistemologies.
 Macro/Micro_Whakapapa builds on the ideas of the performance by drawing on Smitheram’s background in fashion and design, experimentation with motion capture technologies.

 The installation features draped fabric suspended on the gallery wall that hosts the projection of a sumptuous piece of simulated digital cloth that continually twirls and morphs.
 The projected digital cloth appears to be dancing providing a clue to the source code of this digital animation.
 Its nuanced and affective movements are driven by data points collected from the motion capture of dancer Bianca Hyslop choreographed by Atamira Dance Company Director, Jack Gray.